OE-FET/keithley2600/README.md

 **Warning**: There are currently only heuristic checks for allowed commands and arguments by the driver itself.
 See the [Keithley 2600 reference manual](https://www.tek.com/keithley-source-measure-units/smu-2600b-series-sourcemeter-manual-8) for all available commands.
-To enable command checking, set the keyword argument argument `raise_keithley_errors = True` in the constructor.
+To enable command checking, set the keyword argument `raise_keithley_errors = True` in the constructor.
 When `raise_keithley_errors` is `True`, all invalid commands will be raised as Python errors.
-This is done by reading the Keithley's error queue after every command and will therefore result in significant communication overhead.
+This is done by reading the Keithley's error queue after every command and will therefore result in some communication overhead.
+If disabled, invalid commands or arguments may not raise a Python error but an error message will still be displayed by the Keithley itself.

 Almost all Keithley TSP commands can be used with this driver.
 Not supported are: